koenrane/KR-new-site/content/the-first-rung-insights-from-linear-algebra-done-right.md

 This book has been previously [reviewed](https://www.lesswrong.com/posts/DWmrLjo5CgzK2Xmzk/book-review-linear-algebra-done-right-miri-course-list) by Nate Soares; as such, I'll spend time focusing on the concepts I found most difficult.
 Note that his review was for the second edition, while mine is for the third.

-True to my vow in the [last post](/AI-textbook-review), I have greatly improved my proof-[babble](https://www.lesswrong.com/posts/i42Dfoh4HtsCAfXxL/babble); a sampling of my proofs can be found [here](https://www.overleaf.com/read/qmrzyczfdycf).
+True to my vow in the [last post](/AI-textbook-review), I have greatly improved my proof [generation abilities](https://www.lesswrong.com/posts/i42Dfoh4HtsCAfXxL/babble).
+To demonstrate, I've shared [some of my proofs](https://www.overleaf.com/read/qmrzyczfdycf).

 ---